-A kitchenette should be included within or adjacent to the green room.
-A kitchenette is intended only for basic meal prep and reheating of pre-prepared meals.
-The kitchenette should allow for food rinsing, utensil washing and the sanitary disposal of associated wastewater.
-There is no need to provide oven and stove top unless specified by the operator or user groups.
-A minimum clear height of 2.4m AFFL should be maintained in the kitchen

-Basic kitchen provisions to include: a large fridge, microwave, sink and instantaneous hot water boiler for efficient tea and coffee preparation.
-A reasonable amount of bench space and storage should be provided.
+A kitchen is intended only for basic meal prep and reheating of pre-prepared meals.
+The kitchen should allow for food rinsing, utensil washing and the sanitary disposal of associated wastewater.
+There is no need to provide for an oven and a stove unless specified by the operator or user groups.
+A minimum clear height of 2.4m AFFL should be maintained in the kitchen.
+Basic kitchen provisions should include: a large fridge, microwave, sink and instantaneous hot water boiler for efficient tea and coffee preparation.
 A dishwasher may be considered.
-Dual height counters should also be considered to allow seated users to prepare food in the area.
-The lower countertop is recommended to be adjustable or at 760mm fixed height.